mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 When a prerender is done, the browser GETs the URL and renders and loads the content into an invisible tab.
 This includes running the content's JavaScript and loading all subresources, including those fetched by JavaScript.
 Content can be potentially unsafe to prerender if any of the following conditions are observed:

 - The URL is [unsafe to prefetch](#unsafe_prefetching).
 Read the previous section first if you haven't already, and understand that these conditions also equally apply to unsafe prerendering.
-- The page's JavaScript modifies client-side storage (for example [Web Storage](/en-US/docs/Web/API/Web_Storage_API) or [IndexedDB](/en-US/docs/Web/API/IndexedDB_API)) on load in a way that may cause confusing effects in other, non-prerendered pages that the user is currently looking at.
+- The page's JavaScript modifies client-side storage (for example {{domxref("Web Storage API", "Web Storage", "", "nocode")}} or {{domxref("IndexedDB API", "IndexedDB", "", "nocode")}}) on load in a way that may cause confusing effects in other, non-prerendered pages that the user is currently looking at.
 - The page runs JavaScript or loads images that cause side effects such as sending analytics, recording ad impressions, or otherwise modifying the state of the application as if the user had already interacted with it.
 Again, this can affect the flow of the application, or cause incorrect performance or usage reporting.
 See [Server-rendered varying state](#server-rendered_varying_state) for more details about such use cases.

 To mitigate such problems, you can use the following techniques: